MindPort-GmbH/VR-Builder/Documentation/vr-builder-manual.md

 ------

-## Guidance/Hightlight Object
+## Guidance/Highlight Object

 ### Description

-This behavior visually highlights the selected object until the end of a step.
+The Highlight Object behavior visually highlights the selected object until the end of a step.

 Select the highlighted `Object` in the Unity Hierarchy and open the Unity Inspector.
 Search for the *Interactable Highlighter Script*.

 [![Interactable Highlighter Script](images/interactable-highlighter-script.png)](../images/default-behaviors/interactable-highlighter-script.png)

 You can define the Color and Material for *On Touch Highlight*, *On Grab Highlight*, and *On Use Highlight*.
-The object will show the highlight color configured in the Highlight behavior by default, as soon as the object is touched it will change to the color configured in *On Touch Highlight*.
+The object will show the highlight color configured in the Highlight behavior by default.
+As soon as the object is touched it will change to the color configured in *On Touch Highlight*.
 The same happens when the object is grabbed or used.
 It will display the configured color in ‘On Grab Highlight’ or ‘On Use Highlight’.

 ### Configuration